|Toxins and Bacterial Pathogenesis - URA 2172 CNRS|

 A non-living anthrax vaccine composed of protective antigen and inactivated spores has been devised for human use.
 We have shown that the protective immunity afforded by spore immunisation is dependent on cellular immunity involving CD4 T lymphocytes and gamma interferon.

-Keywords: Anthrax, Bacillus anthracis, Spore surface, capsule, toxins, sortases, in vivo bioluminescence, regulation, immunity
+Keywords: Anthrax, Bacillus anthracis, Clostridium difficile, spore surface, capsule, toxins, sortases, poly-glutamate, in vivo bioluminescence, regulation, immunity

 Van Schaik, W., J. Prigent, and A. Fouet.
 2007.
 The stringent response of Bacillus anthracis contributes to sporulation but not to virulence.
 Microbiology 153: 4234-4239.
 (PMID: 18048936)